 Add water, lemon peels, white vinegar, and herbs, and bring to a boil.

 Turn heat down, add 1 tbsp salt, and stir.
 Let simmer for 1 - 1 ½ hours.
 Stir occasionally and salt to taste towards the end.
+You don't want to over boil, otherwise the stock will take on a bitter flavor so make sure to taste as you go and keep an eye on time.

 Are there any special scraps you put in your stock?